notEthan/scorpio/README.md

 Once you have the OpenAPI document describing the service you will consume, you can get started implementing the code that will interact with that service.

-[^1] Certain features may be missing, but Scorpio tries to make workarounds easy.
+[^1]: Certain features may be missing, but Scorpio tries to make workarounds easy.
 Issues and pull requests regarding missing functionality are welcome.

-## Pet Store
+## Pet Store (using Scorpio::ResourceBase)

 Let's dive into some code, shall we?
 If you have learned about OpenAPI, you likely learned using the example of the Pet Store service.
 This README will use the same service.
 Its documentation is at http://petstore.swagger.io/ and its OpenAPI 2 specification is at http://petstore.swagger.io/v2/swagger.json (yaml version: http://petstore.swagger.io/v2/swagger.yaml )